Cohesion Policy

 European funds in support of cohesion policy

-The EU supports the achievement of the cohesion objectives through the implementation of a number of funds under shared management.
-In the period 2021-2027, Spain benefited from the following:
+The EU supports the achievement of cohesion objectives through the implementation of a series of funds under shared management.
+In the period 2021-2027, Spain is a beneficiary of the following:

-European invests in the social and economic development of all EU regions and cities. -
+It invests in the social and economic development of all EU regions and cities.

-European supports employment and the creation of a fair and socially inclusive society. -
+It supports employment and the creation of a just and socially inclusive society.

-The Association Agreement, which each Member State agrees with the European Commission, sets out the broad strategic lines of cohesion policy for the Member State throughout the programming period, promoting coordination and coherence in action between the various instruments of cohesion policy.
-These broad strategic lines are translated into concrete actions in the various programmes designed within the scope of each of the cohesion policy funds.
+The Association Agreement, which each Member State agrees with the European Commission, establishes the main strategic lines of cohesion policy for the Member State throughout the programming period, promoting coordination and coherence in action between the various instruments of cohesion policy.
+These broad strategic lines are materialised in concrete actions in the various programmes designed within the scope of each of the cohesion policy funds.

 A policy in support of the regions

-The cohesion policy has a pronounced territorial dimension and, as a mechanism to support the reduction of territorial disparities, naturally concentrates its investment effort in the less developed regions.
+Cohesion policy has a pronounced territorial dimension and, as a mechanism to support the reduction of territorial disparities, it naturally concentrates its investment effort on the less developed regions.

-Community legislation, EU regions are classified in less developed, transition or more developed regions on the basis that their level of GDP per capita is less than 75% of the EU27 average, is between 75% and 100% of the EU27 average, or more than 100% of the EU27 average, respectively.
-For each category of region, different co-financing rates are provided for actions under cohesion policy funds (85 per cent for the less developed, 60 per cent for the transition regions and 40 per cent for the more developed regions).
+According to Community regulation, EU regions are classified as less developed, transitional or more developed regions on the basis that their level of GDP per capita is less than 75% of the EU27 average, 75% to 100% of the EU27 average, or more than 100% of the EU27 average, respectively.
+For each category of region, different co-financing rates are envisaged for actions under cohesion policy funds (85% for the less developed, 60% for the transition regions and 40% for the more developed regions).

 Aligned with national and Community priorities

-In order for cohesion policy, in addition to its main objective, to contribute to the achievement of the Union's priorities, for the period 2021-2027 a number of policy objectives (OPs) focusing on support from the funds have been established:
+In order for cohesion policy, in addition to its main objective, to contribute to the achievement of the Union's priorities, for the period 2021-2027 a series of political objectives (POs) have been established in which support from the funds is concentrated:

 OP 1